 “We do not see things as they are, we see them as we are.”

 Seeking to understand and empathize with the perspectives of others—particularly those who have lived experiences different than our own—is a foundational step in building and sustaining inclusive work environments and relationships.
 We each experience life through our own lenses.
 “Perspectives” invites you to listen and learn through the lens of another.
-Each session, facilitated by subject matter experts and organized with campus partners, offers intentional space—through information sharing, exercises, dialogue, and inquiry—and for UW employees to build capacity for individual awareness, curiosity, and appreciation of the infinite and valuable differences that make up our campus community.
+Each session, facilitated by subject matter experts and organized with campus partners will offer information sharing, exercises, dialogue, and inquiry to build capacity for individual awareness, curiosity, and appreciation of the infinite and valuable differences that make up our campus community.

 Why should you attend?